blegried93/ISLP/Dataset-Advertising-3/README.md

 # Auto Dataset Analysis

 Exploratory analysis of the ISLR/ISLP `Advertising` dataset with only three quantitative variables.
 Key focus: understanding the interaction between advertising types and their impact on sales.
 Though the features are not particularly well-correlated, it is interesting to check what is the minimal amount of information required to predict sales.
+Each record corresponds to a campaign with some amount of spending on TV, radio, and newspaper advertising.

 Google Colab notebook:  [3_Advertising](notebooks/3_Advertising.ipynb)